 How can I have my nodule tested by ThyroSeq®?

 Talk to your doctor and say you want your thyroid nodule analyzed by ThyroSeq.
-If you do not have a doctor, fill out this form and a Client Service Representative will contact you.
+If you do not have a doctor, contact us to find a doctor.
 Your doctor will reserve part of your Fine Needle Aspirate collection for ThyroSeq testing.
 Additional resources for your doctor can be found on ThyroSeq's Physician Pages.

 What will my ThyroSeq® results tell me?

 ThyroSeq results help determine if your thyroid nodule is benign (non-cancerous) or malignant (cancerous).
 Your doctor will review the results with you to determine a personalized course of treatment, specific to your results and personal medical history.
 Negative ThyroSeq results would allow you to avoid surgical excision of the thyroid in many situations.
 If the test is positive, ThyroSeq provides additional information to help your doctor select the most appropriate surgery, which in some cases can preserve part of your thyroid and protect your natural thyroid function.

 How is my sample collected for ThyroSeq® test?